By Marc Deiter on July 8, 2021 in Life Hacks

 Trading in a car tends to be the most common way to get rid of your old vehicle.
 If you’ve paid your ride off, trading it in when you buy a new car can help ease the pain on your wallet.

 Check out how much your car’s make and model should be worth on Kelley Blue Book before you hit the dealership.
-Having an idea of how much your car should make will help you in the haggling process, and make sure you get the best price for your trade-in.
+Having an idea of how much your car should worth will help you in the haggling process, and make sure you get the best price for your trade-in.
 Otherwise, you may not get your money’s worth out of your ride, and that’s a bummer.

 Getting rid of an old car doesn’t need to be a pain in the butt, so why make it one?